Cognigy/Documentation/docs/en/docs/ai/billing.md

 Contact your administrator if you want to change this time zone setting.

+## xApps

+Any user action in the xApp UI is considered as one user input because an xApp session is part of a Cognigy session.

+Cognigy reserves the right to change the billing of xApps in the future.

+### Scenario

+The xApp submit data payload messages received by a Flow are counted as billing-relevant messages of the existing conversation.

+Example: A user clicks the submit button twice on the order and confirmation pages -> 2 user inputs.

+Billing: 1 conversation.

 ## Additional billing

 If you are using the following Endpoint [Transformers](../ai/endpoints/transformers/transformers.md):